faranalytics/socketnaut/examples/hello_world/README.md

 server.listen({ port: 0, host: '127.0.0.1' });
 // Specifying port 0 here will cause the Server to listen on a random port.
-// Socketnaut will communicate the random port number to the ServiceProxy.
+// The Socketnaut Agent will communicate the randomly selected port to the ServiceProxy.

 const agent = createServiceAgent({ server });
 ```